To understand bitcoin, start with blockchain technology.

 Transaction information is stored in electronically connected “blocks.”
 When one transaction is complete, a new one is added to the “chain” of blocks.
 Each block carries a bit of identifying information from the prior block.
 It’s kind of like a line of people, where each tells the person next to them a secret.
 Every secret is both in the head of the holder and the holder’s neighbor, and thus harder to lose, forget or deny.

 The mechanism for how transactions are authenticated and tamper-proofed is not clear to me.
 If I have it straight, it involves “miners” who compete to figure out the truest information, who then store the information in blocks and plant a “hash,” a secret code to both identify the transaction and to connect that block to the next block.
 Winning miners get a bit of cash for each correct solution.
-Expert miners can do very well, by the way.
+Expert miners can do very well.
+Many are college students who work out of dorm rooms, trying not to trip circuit breakers and alert college administrators.

 Not everyone is high on blockchain technology.
 Detractors say it is too complicated, too slow, too expensive and dangerous.
 One of the early users, Stefan Thomas describes how blockchain works small scale, but becomes uncontrollable when lots of people get involved and lots of money is at stake.
 It is clunky, frustrating and potentially unstable.
 Better, writes Thomas, to figure out ways to keep mainstream systems from getting too centralized in the first place (coincidentally, he sells software that does just that).

-Unstable or not, big names are pouring money into blockchain startups.
+Unstable and energy inefficient it may be, but big names are pouring money into blockchain startups.
 Investment bankers — who love complicated systems which hide profits from ordinary schmucks and tax collectors — are particularly interested.
 That alone is probably reason enough to know at least a little about it.

 A bubble?
 A revolutionary technology?
 The mechanism that brings a future dystopia?